niteshthemerndeveloper/100-days-of-mern-mastery/README.md

 ## 3. Backend Development and APIs

-How to install and setup MongoDB and Mongoose?
+How to install and set up MongoDB and Mongoose?

-Use below command to install MongoDB and Mongoose ODM
+Use the below command to install MongoDB and Mongoose ODM

 ### Install MongoDB